denis-yuen/galaxy-workflow-dockstore-example-2/README.md

 # galaxy-workflow-dockstore-example-2

 This is a test repo.
-Trying again and trying even more.
+Trying again and trying yet even more.